wolta-finance/wolta/packages/app/README.md

 ## Wolta App
+Copy `.env.local.example` to `.env.local` and add a public Polygon PRC url

-First, run the command to copy blockchain assets and then run the development server:
+Then run the command to copy blockchain assets and then run the development server:

 ```bash
 npm run assets